zesk/build/documentation/source/guide/why.md

 [🛠️ Guide](./index.md) &middot; [⬅ Home ](../index.md)
 <hr />

+The most compelling reason for using this toolkit is **simple, readable** consistency across projects and platforms using a tool which is universally available on nearly every platform on the planet and uses consistent, tested and documented tools which are open source.

+If you live in your shell, and use **Bash** – we recommend you check out the [functionality](../tools/all.md) which is offered and see if it will work for your projects. **Zesk Build** eats its own dog food so this tool is used in production environments and configures remote pipelines identically, delivers credentials to developers and keeps our credentials synchronized using an add-on library called **Infrastructure** which manages infrastructure configuration in the cloud using `Terraform` or `OpenTofu` and deploying of **Development Operations** values used for any number of configuration environments.

 ## Why build it?

+Here's a bullet list of reasons:

-- Littering of shell scripts in every project
+- Littering of shell scripts in every project, many with similar functionality between projects
-- Rewriting the same shell code in many places
+- Rewriting the same shell function in many places
 - Patterns in Bash are consistent
 - System tools and flags used across platforms are inconsistent
 - Useful to have a toolkit which operates outside the default application languages (isolation, independence)